andrey-zherikov/argparse/docs/topics/Arity.md

 ## Named arguments with no values

-Sometimes named arguments are can have no values in command line.
+Sometimes named arguments can have no values in command line.
 Here are two cases that arise in this situation:

-- Argument should get specific value if there is no value provided in command line.
-Use `AllowNoValue` in this case.
+- If value is optional and argument should get specific value in this case then use `AllowNoValue`.

 - Argument must not have any values in command line.
 Use `RequireNoValue` in this case.